The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Introduction

 \subsection{Expectations from atmosphere models}

-The irradiation temperature (equilibrium temperature at the sub-stellar point) of HD 189733b is 1650~K, making the zero-albedo equilibrium temperature 1170 to 1390~K depending on the efficiency of heat transfer from the day side to the night side.
-At these temperatures, hot jupiter atmosphere models predict a clear, dark atmosphere, dominated by absorption by neutral sodium and potassium in the visible, and molecular bands of water, ammonia, carbon monoxide, carbon dioxide and methane in the infrared \citep{for08}.
+The irradiation temperature (equilibrium temperature at the sub-stellar point) of HD 189733b is 1700~K, making the zero-albedo equilibrium temperature 1200 to 1400~K depending on the efficiency of heat transfer from the day side to the night side.
+At these temperatures, the hot jupiter atmosphere models of \citet{for08} predict a clear, dark atmosphere, dominated by absorption by neutral sodium and potassium in the visible, and molecular bands of water, ammonia, carbon monoxide, carbon dioxide and methane in the infrared.
 In the blue and near UV, scattering by hydrogen molecules is expected to become the dominant source of opacity.
-The temperature is too cold to sustain titanium oxide and vanadium oxide vapours, that can provide high opacities in the visible for hotter atmospheres.
+In chemical-equilibrium models, the temperature in the atmosphere is too cold to sustain titanium oxide and vanadium oxide vapours, that can provide high opacities in the visible for hotter atmospheres.
+Vigorous vertical mixing could bring these species up from the hotter depths \citep[see e.g.][]{spi09}.

 The dominant source of heat in the atmosphere is the stellar irradiation, which far exceeds the internal heat leakage from the interior of the planet.
-As a result of the injection of heat from above, the atmosphere is expected to be vertically stable, which radiative transfer being the dominant mechanism of vertical energy exchange.
-For this reason, although the atmospheric temperature of the planet is close to the condensation temperature of several abundant components, including silicates and iron, atmosphere structure models predict an atmosphere free of condensates as a result of vertical stability.
-The possibility of clouds was considered from the earliest models though \citep{sea00}, for instance due to the mixing associated with the vigorous day-night atmospheric circulation.
-According to models, condensates would make the spectral features weaker, or mask some of them, depending on the height of the cloud deck \citep{mar99,sea00,sud03}.
+As a result of the injection of heat from above, the atmosphere is expected to be vertically stable, with radiative transfer being the dominant mechanism of vertical energy exchange \citep{sho02}.
+This would tend to inhibit the formation of dust clouds by condensation.
+However, the atmospheric temperature of the planet is close to the condensation temperature of several abundant components, including silicates and iron.
+The possible presence of dust was considered early on \citep{sea98}.
+According to models, condensates would make the spectral features weaker, or mask some of them, depending on the height of the cloud deck \citep{mar99,sea00,sud03}. \citet{for05} studied the effect of condensates on the transmission spectrum specifically.
+That paper proposes that high-altitude condensates may be ubiquitous in hot Jupiter atmospheres and concludes with the following statement: ``We assert that transmission spectroscopy will continue to yield abundances of expected chemical species far below those predicted for a ÔclearÕ atmosphere''

 Smaller grains or partly transparent hazes can also imprint some features on the spectrum, such as Rayleigh scattering in the blue or silicate absorption features in the mid-infrared.